arbor-sim/arbor/doc/labels.rst

   :width: 800
   :align: center

-  Examples of locsets on the example morphology. **Left**: The terminal samples.
+  Examples of locsets on the example morphology.
+  The terminal points (right).
-  **Right**: 50 random locations on the dendritic tree.
+  Fifty random locations on the dendritic tree (left).
-  The :ref:`root <morph-sample-definitions>` of the morphology is hilighted with a red circle for reference.
+  The :ref:`root <morph-segment-definitions>` of the morphology is shown with a red circle for reference.